-A positive aspect of the 2014 growth is that, it was mainly driven by non-mining sectors such as Transport and Communications and Trade, Hotels & Restaurants.
-These sectors recorded growth rates of 7.4 percent, and 7.1 percent, respectively in 2014.
-The water and electricity sector on the other hand continued to underperform, due to the drought situation and persistent technical problems at Morupule B Power plant.
-The sector contracted by 18.5 percent in 2014, resulting in insufficient supply of water and electricity, and the adoption of power and water supply rationing in the country.
-It is clear that the challenges of power and water provision will remain in the medium to long term; hence Government is making concerted effort to address such.
-In the World Bank’s 2015 Doing Business Report, Botswana was ranked 74th out of 189 countries, the third highest in SADC after Mauritius (28) and South Africa (43).
-Starting a business, getting electricity and trading across borders are the weak elements of the business environment.
-The Ibrahim Index of African Governance ranked Botswana third (with a score of 76.2 percent compared to a ranking second (with a 77.6 percent score) in the previous year.
+A positive aspect of the economy in 2015 was that the non-mining sector recorded positive growth, of 3.8 percent.
+This was mainly driven by sectors such as Trade, Hotels & Restaurants and Transport & Communications.
+These sectors recorded a positive growth of 3.8 percent, and 5.3 percent, respectively in 2015.
+The Water & Electricity sector on the other hand continued to underperform, due to the drought situation and persistent technical problems at Morupule B Power plant.
+The sector contracted by 89.3 percent in 2015, reflecting the insufficient supply of water and electricity, and the adoption of power and water rationing.
+It is clear that the challenges of power and water provision will remain in the medium to long term, and government is making concerted effort to address such.
+The rate of growth of the economy, especially the non-mining sector, affects investment in housing directly through its impact on employment and household incomes, but also indirectly through its impact on the availability of housing finance from financial institutions and the government’s ability to provide housing subsidies.

 Access to finance

-Total banking sector assets reached P68 billion in December 2014, which is an increase of 12.6 percent from P60.4 billion in December 2013.
-This expansion in assets was driven by growth of 13.6 percent in loans and advances from P38.8 billion in December 2013 to P44.1 billion at the end of 2014, while BoBC’s (Bank of Botswana Certificate) held by banks fell by 22.7 percent in the same period.
-Deposits by local banks held in foreign banks rose by 14 percent, while “other assets” increased by 3.6 percent.
-On the liabilities side, public deposits at commercial banks increased by 6.1 percent in the same period.
-A notable feature of commercial banks’ balance sheets is that funding is supported by wholesale business deposits (71.5 percent of total deposits), which sustains the net debtor position of households (accounting for 55.4 percent of total credit).
-The ratio of commercial bank assets to nominal GDP remained broadly stable at around 50 percent in both 2013 and 2014.
+Total banking sector assets reached P76.7 billion (US$6.8 billion) in December 2015, which is an increase of 12.8 percent from P68 billion (US$7.1 billion) in December 2014.
+This expansion in assets was driven by growth of 6.5 percent in loans and advances from P44.1 billion (US$4.6 billion) in December 2014 to P47 billion (US$4.2 billion) at the end of 2015, along with BoBCs (Bank of Botswana Certificate) held by banks, which increased by 91.9 percent.
+On the liabilities side, public deposits at commercial banks increased by 16 percent in the same period, compared to a much slower growth rate of six percent in 2014.
+A notable feature of commercial banks’ balance sheets is that funding is largely derived by wholesale business deposits (71.3 percent of total deposits), which sustains the net debtor position of households.
+The ratio of commercial bank assets to nominal GDP rose slightly to 53 percent in 2015, compared to 48 percent in 2014.

-Botswana’s pensions industry is large with about 97 standalone registered pension funds and total assets accounting for about 60 percent of the country’s GDP.
-Pension funds’ assets grew by 11.9 percent from P58.7 billion (US$5.4 billion) in December 2013 to P59.4 billion (US$5.8 billion) in December 2014.
-Pension-backed loans are legally permissible; the industry is rather conservative and does not provide members with housing loans or allow third party loans secured by pensions.
+Botswana’s pensions industry is large with about 86 standalone registered pension funds and total assets accounting for about 60 percent of GDP.
+Pension funds’ assets grew by 21 percent from P59.4 billion (US$5.3 billion) in December 2014 to P73.8 billion in December 2015 (US$7.8 billion).
+Pension-backed loans are legally permissible; however, the industry is rather conservative and does not provide members with housing loans or allow third party loans secured by pensions.
 Some argue that the regulatory framework is not clear enough in dealing with pensions and that this has undermined the growth of this product.

-According to the 2014 FinScope Botswana survey, 20 percent of adults in Botswana do not earn an income, while another third earn less than P500 (US$74) a month.
-In most urban households (49 percent) there is only one income earner; in 28 percent of households there are two income earners, and in 15 percent there are three or more income earners.
+According to the 2014 FinScope Botswana survey, 20 percent of adults in Botswana do not earn an income, while another third earn less than P500 (US$54) a month.
+Around half of urban households (49 percent) have only one income earner; in 28 percent of households there are two income earners, and in 15 percent there are three or more income earners.
 Some eight percent of urban households and 13 percent of rural households have no income earners.
-Access to mortgages is constrained by household income.

 The BHC has a large estate of flats and town houses, and a balanced mix of high, medium and low income houses spread throughout the country, with concentrations in Gaborone and Francistown.
 Although historically focused on developing housing for rental, it has recently begun to offer houses for sale as well (although according to their website, this scheme is currently suspended).